 Men and boys who conform to these beliefs are said to be in the "man box," a set of harmful societal norms that endanger the physical and mental health of men and boys and those around them.

-A study conducted in the US, UK, and Mexico searched for the costs of harmful masculinity.
-Take the quiz below to see the costs of the "man box."
+Several studies conducted in the US, UK, and Mexico searched for the costs of harmful masculinity.
+Take the quiz below to see the "cost of the man box."

 Negative feedback included: